-Vintage Violence, Caribbean Sunset, and Artificial Intelligence have their defenders (the 1985 album has “Dying on the Vine,” redone in what looks like a coke-fueled frenzy for The Whistle Test).
+Vintage Violence, Caribbean Sunset, and Artificial Intelligence have their defenders (the 1985 album has “Dying on the Vine,” redone in what looks like a coke-fueled frenzy for The Grey Whistle Test).
 But I settle on the following records.
 Until 1976 if a Velvet Underground fan had said he preferred John Cale to Lou Reed’s solo work, no one would’ve said he was full of shit.
 I owe my deep dive to 1996’s The Island Years, bought through Columbia House for — no joke — 99 cents three years later.

 My lucky seven:

 As Roxy Music went from peak to peak, Cale joined the band’s own disruptive force and their guitarist for a series of albums that they treated as interlocking hotel suites: Phil Manzanera’s Diamond Head, Eno’s Here Come the Warm Jets and Taking Tiger Mountain (By Strategy), and this excellent distillation of Cale’s command of studio massaging.
 Elegant balladry, goofy reminiscing, and proto-punk rage — Fear has the most range of any Cale release.
 Juxtaposing chug-a-lug rhythm guitars and a call-and-response six-string shriek in “Barracuda” against a nursery rhyme chorus comes as easily as the Paris 1919-worthy “Ship of Fools.”
 From the bowels of the earth comes “Gun,” seven minutes of frenzied distortion manipulated by a gassed Eno.